FLUX-SE/all_docs/en_US/spat_revolution_doc/ThirdParty_BlackTrax.md

 # BlackTrax integration

 Starting in Spat version 1.1, a new UI implementation is available in order to integrate BlackTrax RTTrPM tracking protocol in Spat.
 This provides a way to map BlackTrax tracking beacons with Spat source objects and Spat room listeners.
 In order to do this, you will need to configure the output configuration of a BlackTrax system and have your Spat (or multiple Spat) computers networked on the same third party network interface (NIC) of the BlackTrax server hardware.
-In the BlackTrax software, press on the output configuration button or access output configuration via the menu bar in the Settings section (shortcut <code>Ctrl + T</code>).
+In the BlackTrax software, press on the output configuration button or access output configuration via the menu bar in the Settings section (shortcut '''Ctrl + T''').

 ![](include/SpatRevolution_UserGuide_-324.jpg)

 ![](include/SpatRevolution_UserGuide_-326.jpg)

-In the Output Configuration window, you will need to create with the <code>+</code> sign 1 (or multiple if running a main and a back up Spat computer engine) output that will be sending tracking RTTrPM data to Spat.
-Clicking the <code>+</code> sign will give you an edit window.
+In the Output Configuration window, you will need to create with the '''+''' sign 1 (or multiple if running a main and a back up Spat computer engine) output that will be sending tracking RTTrPM data to Spat.
+Clicking the '''+''' sign will give you an edit window.

 ![](include/SpatRevolution_UserGuide_-328.jpg)

 In the edit window, you will first label you Output to the desired name (Ex: Spat Main).
 Type of output will be RTTrPM, the third party motion protocol of BlackTrax.
 NIC is the actual network interface that you are doing the integration to Spat.
-The default NIC of BlackTrax server for RTTrPM is <code>10.133.3.9</code> <code>255.255.255.0</code>.
+The default NIC of BlackTrax server for RTTrPM is '''10.133.3.9''' '''255.255.255.0'''.
 They do have multiple NIC for various use such as lighting and the actual BlackTrax network itself.
-You will want to make sure your Spat is either in the same range as this address (<code>10.133.3.x</code>, <code>255.255.255.0</code>), or use your addresses of choice in the same range.
+You will want to make sure your Spat is either in the same range as this address ('''10.133.3.x''', '''255.255.255.0'''), or use your addresses of choice in the same range.
 Please consult with a certified BlackTrax support representative before to attempt to change IP.

-In the below example, addresses of the Blacktrax NIC was changed to <code>192.168.1.200</code> Communication should be set to Unicast.
+In the below example, addresses of the Blacktrax NIC was changed to '''192.168.1.200''' Communication should be set to Unicast.
 Please refrain from using Broadcast unless specific circumstances.
 Currently, Multicast is not implemented with Spat software.
-Port number should be left to the default port # <code>24002</code> as it is the default port for the BlackTrax system and the default port preconfigured into Spat software.
-Press <code>Apply</code> and you are set with this step.
+Port number should be left to the default port # '''24002''' as it is the default port for the BlackTrax system and the default port preconfigured into Spat software.
+Press '''Apply''' and you are set with this step.

 ![](include/SpatRevolution_UserGuide_-330.jpg)

 Pressing the Advanced button will give you some advanced option.
-Your default Coordinate System should be <code>Stage</code>.
+Your default Coordinate System should be '''Stage'''.
 You can apply these settings.
 You are now set.
 Before BlackTrax will actually output anything to the Spat system, you will need to enable the Beacons present in the system that you actually want to be sending tracking data.
 In the Active Output window, select you Spat Main output.
 On the bottom right, select the Beacon you would like to have data sending and press Enable Selected.
-You can multi-select when pressing the <code>CTRL</code> key or select all with <code>CTRL + A</code>.
+You can multi-select when pressing the '''CTRL''' key or select all with '''CTRL + A'''.

 ![](include/SpatRevolution_UserGuide_-332.jpg)

-When done with all operations with BlackTrax, you want to <code>Apply</code> the changes to the system.
+When done with all operations with BlackTrax, you want to '''Apply''' the changes to the system.
 You can at this point close the Output Configuration window and go back to the main BlackTrax page.
 You will want to apply the changes to the system.

 ![](include/SpatRevolution_UserGuide_-334.jpg)